u1234x1234/dropbear-android/README.md

 # dropbear-android
 Cross compiling dropbear for android
+There's no "getpass" function on android, so it uses dropbear fork https://github.com/u1234x1234/dropbear (only difference is  ignoring getpass function).
+Password can be obtained by the environment variable "DROPBEAR_PASSWORD" for a password authentication.

 # Usage:
 ./configure.sh